danielm012/DSC680/README.md

 # DSC550
 ## Highlights the techniques learn from starting my own project and using techniques of visualization and advance statistic to get answers from the data.

-# Advance Visualization Folder, contains the use of different software to visualize the data: python, R, and Microsoft Power BI
+# Advance Visualization Folder
+## contains the use of different software to visualize the data: python, R, and Microsoft Power BI for different projects.